mattlucht/champions-league-guess-who/README.md

 # ⚽ Champions League Guess Who

-A mobile-friendly web application that brings the classic "Guess Who?" game to UEFA Champions League winners.
+A web application that brings the classic "Guess Who?" game to UEFA Champions League winners.
 Perfect for football fans who want to test their knowledge of Champions League history!

 ## 🎮 How to Play

 ### Setup
-- **Players**: 2 or more people
+- **Players**: You can play by yourself or in a group
-- **Device**: One person holds the mobile device/tablet
+- **Device**: Works in any web browser
 - **Objective**: Guess the randomly selected Champions League winner through yes/no questions

 ### Game Flow